agthuhein/BookHub/README.md

 2. **Set up the MySQL Database**:
 - **Create the database and name it 'BookHub' database**
+- **Go to Database Backup folder.
+Then get the MySQL Database backup file**
+- **Open command line/terminal.
+Change directory to where the backup file exits**
 - **Backup the BookHub_BK.sql using the command below**
 ```bash
   mysql -u root -p BookHub < BookHub_BK.sql